Battlefield Tours and Tourism in the Bergen op Zoom region (Brabantse Wal)

 Liberation Route Europe

 In close cooperation with the Liberation Route Europe Foundation and certain Canadian partners and heritage organizations, we gladly play our role in sharing our knowledge about World War II and the position of our part of the country within it.
 Through the brochure Battlefield Tours & Tourism we would like to attract your attention to our venture, and share with you the excellent opportunities that our region has to offer to the visitor who is interested in Battlefield Tourism.
-In 2019 and 2020, Europe will commemorate the 75th anniversary of the Liberation and the end of WWII, and therefore celebrates our shared values of peace, freedom and reconciliation.
 The Liberation Route Europe (LRE), as an international remembrance trail, participates in this indispensable task of remembering and honoring those who lost their lives for our freedom and to unlock their stories to keep their memory alive.

 Treating our history with respect

 Our region has a rich and eventful past when it comes to conflicts and warfare, specifically with regard to the Second World War.
 It is not without reason that there are two large war cemeteries in Bergen op Zoom, the final resting place of almost 2,500 soldiers who paid the ultimate price for our freedom.We understand the art of treating our history with respect, and annually organize the World War II commemorations.
 Since 2014, the Bergen op Zoom Canadian War Cemetery has organised the Canadian National Remembrance Day in the Netherlands.

 We would be most happy to give you the opportunity to get to know our city and region better.
 A visit to Bergen op Zoom and Brabantse Wal will give you the chance to form your own opinion – on location - of the excellent ambiance our region offers the tourist.
 If this appeals to you, please get in touch.
 We are very willing meet up and become better acquainted.